Roku Inc Poised for Near-Term 30%+ Gains?

 For the second quarter, Roku expects its revenue to grow 42% year-over-year to $223.0 million.
 It also expects gross profit of approximately $101.0 million, up roughly 30% year-over-year.

-Roku Inc has had a great year.
+Roku Inc has had a great year so far.
 While some tech stocks have benefited from the “January effect” on steroids, ROKU stock has been bullish because of strong financials and an even stronger outlook.

 The company’s technology is becoming more popular, and its market share has been increasing and should continue to grow as streaming becomes more sought-after.